json-schema-org/website/pages/blog/posts/understanding-lexical-dynamic-scopes.md

 Thinking of a schema as a tree structure greatly helps understanding lexical scopes.
-Under this analogy, the lexical scope of a schema consists of the
-<i>ancestors</i> of such node, including the node itself.
-In other words, the
-lexical scope of a schema consists of its parent schemas including the schema itself, but not its subschemas.
+Under this analogy, the lexical scope of a schema consists of the *ancestors* of such node, including the node itself.
+In other words, the lexical scope of a schema consists of its parent schemas including the schema itself, but not its subschemas.